Restaurant Reviews

 Japan stream Epcot

 Inside Katsura Grill is more of a typical counter-service setting with quite a few tables and nothing particularly distinct.
+The place can get a bit crowded but will do in a pinch.
 As long as it’s not pouring rain, we recommend sitting outside.
 There should be tables in the shade so it won’t be absurdly hot unless you are visiting in the middle of summer.
 If you do end up sitting inside, try to get a table by the windows for a better view of the Japan Pavilion and World Showcase as a whole.

 As for the food at Katsura Grill, the restaurant offers a solid assortment of options.
-The menu is broken down into three parts – Teriyaki, Noodles, and Sushi.
+The menu is broken down into three parts – Sushi, Noodles, and Recommended Menu.
 There are a few other options on the menu but those are the main ones.
-We’ve tried the Teriyaki Chicken and Beef before and enjoyed it, although it wasn’t much better than our local Teriyaki options.
-For what it’s worth, Melissa and I both enjoyed the chicken more than the beef.
-With all of the Teriyaki options in the $10-$14 range, this is a decent value.

 Sushi Katsura Grill Epcot